Accelerated Correctional Officer Training Program

 - Hold a valid Class 5 (cars and light trucks) driver’s license (students holding restricted or graduated licenses must abide by the conditions of the license).

 You will also have to submit an application and provide supporting documents, noted below.

 How do I apply for the program?

-You can fill out he online form using the blue button at the bottom of this page, or you can download and fill out the PDF form and email it to email@example.com.
+You can fill out the online form using the blue button at the bottom of this page, or you can download and fill out the PDF form and email it to firstname.lastname@example.org.
 You will have to provide the following documents with your application:

 - Copy of a Criminal Record Check (Vulnerable Sector) with no findings of guilt.

 - Completed and signed APA Medical Form (PDF).